thisisarchimedes/Groot/TestList.md

 [] Can boradcast a vaild transaction and report when it is successful [] Can set priority level "fees" for a transaction normal/urgent based on current network conditions [] Can re-broadcast if tx failed because PRC provider is down

+## ATDD
+[] Check that end of cycle works

+# Refactor
+[] Add structured log abstraction layer so it is easy to create NewRelic dashboard (rule success/fail, cycle time etc..)
+[] Master catch unexpected error on main loop

 # Architecture
 [] There is some kind of ABI repo